Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 In practice, such calculations are typically preceded by a series of low-dimensional computations solving one-dimensional Schrödinger equations along the vibrational coordinates.
 The resulting potential-optimized DVR (PODVR) basis functions then provide a high-quality basis set.
-Assuming $n = 10$ PODVR basis functions per mode, and that $R=1000$ $L$-body coupling configurations contribute to the PES, we estimate the total $T$-count for WH-QROM as $2^{\alpha \cdot\log_2(Rn^L)}\log^{\xi}(1/\varepsilon) = 2.3\times 10^{14}$ T-gates, where $\alpha = 0.3$, $\xi = 4$, and $\varepsilon = 1$cm$^{-1}$ were used in the estimation.
+Assuming $n = 10$ PODVR basis functions per mode, and that $R=1000$ $L$-body coupling configurations contribute to the PES, we estimate the total T-count for WH-QROM as $2^{\alpha \cdot\log_2(Rn^L)}\log^{\xi}(1/\varepsilon) = 2.3\times 10^{14}$ T-gates, where $\alpha = 0.3$, $\xi = 4$, and $\varepsilon = 1$cm$^{-1}$ were used in the estimation.
 By comparison, the SELECT–SWAP approach would require approximately $10^{16}$ $T$-gates for a similar number of ancilla qubits.
 Further estimates and more detailed analysis of T-gate count dependence on basis set parameters can be found in Appendix~\ref{app:polyspherical}.

-The scaling behavior of the KEO block encoding and its associated normalization constant is also favorable in our method, resulting in only a moderate increase in $T$-count, compared to 9-dimensional methane (cf. Table~\ref{tab:norm_estimates}).
+The scaling behavior of the KEO block-encoding and its associated normalization constant is also favorable in our method, resulting in only a moderate increase in T-count, compared to 9-dimensional methane (cf. Table~\ref{tab:norm_estimates}).
 Furthermore, the overall quantum resource requirements for the 30-mode molecule do not increase substantially as the total rotational quantum number increases from $J = 0$ to $J = 400$.
 Finally, we note that the high $T$-gate requirements shown in Table~\ref{tab:M30} reveal a fundamental limitation of the Born–Oppenheimer framework, the need for evaluating the PES at exponentially many grid points.
-A quantum oracle capable of constructing the PES by directly estimating the eigenvalues of the electronic Hamiltonian could mitigate this limitation, independent of the specific approximations employed.
+A quantum oracle capable of constructing the PES by directly estimating the eigenvalues of the electronic Hamiltonian could mitigate this limitation, insensitive of the specific approximations employed.